 Release the pressure

-Active Kent & Medway are proud to support the Release the pressure campaign delivered by Kent County Council and A Better Medway.
+Active Kent & Medway is proud to support the Release the pressure campaign delivered by Kent County Council and A Better Medway.

 Children’s Mental Health Week

 Children’s Mental Health Week 2024 will take place from 5–11 February 2024.

 The mental health awareness week aims to empower, equip and give a voice to all children and young people in the UK.
 This year’s theme is ‘My Voice Matters’.

 Place to Be have free resources available to download so that everyone can take part.
 Take a look and see what’s available and how you can take part in supporting children’s mental health.